Macjutsu/super/README.md

 __Without this additional authorization, S.U.P.E.R.M.A.N. can not enforce macOS software updates on Apple Silicon!__
 This authorization is possible via three methods:
 - An existing local account
-- A newly created local service account
+- An automatically created local service account
 - A Jamf Pro API account

 ### Apple Silicon Authorization Requirement Details